 Mark your calendars, the 13th Annual Boneyard Art Festival will be April 9-12, 2015!

-After evaluating over 95 outstanding submissions, a panel of local arts professionals selected Laura Wennstrom’s "Reticulation" (felt, thread, nylon string, light) as the signature image of the 2014 Boneyard Arts Festival!
+40 North is pleased to announce the Signature Image for the 2015 Boneyard Arts Festival.
+After evaluating over 120 outstanding submissions, a panel of local arts professionals selected Kelly Eddington’s "Pop" (watercolor, 18”x24”) to be the signature image of the 2015 Boneyard Arts Festival!

 Presented annually every spring by 40 North | 88 West, the Boneyard Arts Festival is a four-day event showcasing the broad range of creative activity flourishing in our community.
 Its goal is to bring together local artists, businesses and organizations for a special event showcasing the art of Champaign County.